winston1214/winston1214/README.md

 This is my blog, and you'll get a lot of information if you visit.

-- 🔭 I’m currently working on AI & Computer Vision Lab in Advanced Institute of Convergence Technology (AICT)
+- 🔭 I’m currently working on AI & Computer Vision Lab in Advanced Institute of Convergence Technology (AICT) :kr:

 - :school: I study at INU but I am taking a leave of absence now.